Supporting Arts Education in South Carolina

-Due to the health and safety concerns of COVID-19, all in-person outreach experiences have been temporarily suspended.
-This year, arts teachers from across South Carolina can instead participate in standards-driven virtual and backpack activities designed to easily fold into any type of arts education setting, whether virtual, hybrid or in-person.
-Our 2020-2021 resource offerings are now closed for the year, but to learn more and be notified when they become available, check out our Teacher Resource page here.
+This year, arts teachers from across South Carolina can participate in standards-driven virtual and backpack activities designed to easily fold into any type of arts education setting, whether virtual, hybrid or in-person.
+Our 2021-2022 Teacher Resources can be found here.

 New resources are added each month, so be sure to subscribe to our newsletter to be notified when new resources become available!

 The Governor's School invites teachers who are seeking arts-based field trips to bring students to our campus in Greenville for a memorable, engaging experience.
 Field Trips to Campus will reopen soon.

 Governor's School students are invited and encouraged to cultivate their own service interests through the Connecting Arts Through Service (C.A.T.S.) club.
 Learn more about our service-learning program.